asuprep/hiring-react-take-home-exercise/README.md

 7. The backend sends a simple json object, please print out the url to the frontend.
 8. Perform any CSS optimizations or framework adjustments

 When you are done, please use the zip feature on github to download a copy of your code and deliver this to us either by attachment or as a google file.
+Also if you have further improvements for which you did not have time, please let us know in the readme of your repo.